hrvach/deskhop/README.md

 ## Shortcomings

-- Slow mouse movement reported for modern mice with 16-bit x/y values.
-Can't reproduce with my 2$ mouse, ordered a better one so once it arrives, I'll hopefully be able to recreate and fix.
-Apologies and thanks for understanding!
+- Slow mouse movement with some devices.
+- Windows 10 broke HID absolute coordinates behavior in KB5003637, so you can't use more than 1 screen on Windows (mouse will stay on the main screen).
+- If you have more than one display, the mouse is faster in the X direction on that machine.
+Will get fixed with per-output configurable speed settings.
 - Code needs cleanup, some refactoring etc.
 - Occasional bugs and weird behavior.
 - Not tested with a wide variety of devices, I don't know how it will work with your hardware.
 There is a reasonable chance things might not work out-of-the-box.
 - NOTE: Both computers need to be connected and powered on for this to work (as each board gets powered by the computer it plugs into).